derek73/python-nameparser/README.rst

 **Attributes**

 * HumanName.title
 * HumanName.first
 * HumanName.middle
 * HumanName.last
 * HumanName.suffix
 * HumanName.nickname

 Supports 3 comma placement variations for names of people in latin-based languages.

 * Title Firstname "Nickname" Middle Middle Lastname Suffix
 * Lastname, Title Firstname (Nickname) Middle Middle[,] Suffix [, Suffix]
 * Title Firstname M Lastname, Suffix [, Suffix]

-Examples:
+**Examples of supported formats**

 * Doe-Ray, Col. Jonathan "John" A. Jérôme III
 * Dr. Juan Q. Xavier de la Vega II
 * Juan Q. Xavier Velasquez y Garcia, Jr.

 Over 100 unit tests with example names.
-Should be unicode safe but it's fairly untested. `Start a New Issue <https://github.com/derek73/python-nameparser/issues>`_ for names that fail and I will try to fix it.
+`Start a New Issue <https://github.com/derek73/python-nameparser/issues>`_ for names that fail and I will try to fix it.

 HumanName instances will pass an equals (==) test if their lower case unicode representations are the same.
+Nicknames and titles are not included in the equals test since they do not signify a different person.

 Installation